Early Life and Education

 Robert Muse Bass was born on March 19, 1948, in Fort Worth, Texas.
-His father, Perry Richardson Bass, was an investor and philanthropist, and his mother, Nancy Lee Bass, was also a philanthropist.
-He has three brothers: Lee Marshall Bass, Ed Bass, and Sid Bass.
-Bass attended The Governor's Academy and graduated from Yale University with a bachelor of arts degree.
-He then received a master's in business administration from the Stanford Graduate School of Business.
+He is the son of Perry Richardson Bass, an investor, and Nancy Lee Bass, a philanthropist.
+Bass attended The Governor's Academy and graduated from Yale University with a bachelor's degree.
+He earned a Master of Business Administration from Stanford University.

 Rise to Success